- College Writing

 - Responding to Writing

-(2 credits) This course will enable students to develop a theorized practice for responding to writing.
+(4 credits; alternate years, consult department) This course will enable students to develop a theorized practice for responding to writing.
 Students will study methods of response, conferencing strategies, approaches to revision, English as a Second Language (ESL), interpersonal dynamics, and the ethics of text intervention.
 They will also explore contemporary research in the composition field, which will help them better respond to writing and improve their own writing skills.
 As a course requirement, students must satisfy a practicum commitment by working a minimum of one hour per week (for pay) in the Writing Center.
 Prerequisite: Declared English teaching major, declared public relations major, or permission of instructor.
 When Offered: Every fall.

 (4 credits, alternate years, consult department) To paraphrase Salman Rushdie, the Empire has written back.
 The last half of the 20th century has produced a number of literary texts written in English by authors from the recently independent nations of the Old British Empire.
 These texts have proved so rich in both literary value and cultural context that their authors, Wole Soyinka, Derek Walcott, Chinua Achebe, and Rushdie himself, have won the most prestigious literary prizes available.
 We will be reading and appreciating these books, both as ripping good yarns, and as significant cultural documents that teach us much of how members of other societies think, feel, and act.
 Prerequisite: ENG250LC.